 One of the main reasons boaters purchase insurance is to protect their investment.
-Boats can easily sustain damage, between docking, launching, or unfamiliar waters and unexpected weather.
-Whatever the case may be, most insurance policies will provide coverage for the damage sustained by your boat.
+Boats can easily sustain damage, between docking, launching, or unfamiliar waters.
+Whatever the case may be, most policies will provide coverage for the damage sustained by your vessel.

 Damage caused by your boat

-In most cases, boat insurance will be able to cover damage caused by your boat.
+In most cases, your policy will be able to cover damage caused by your boat.
 This is why our insurance advisors at G&G Independent Insurance recommend all boaters consider insurance.
 Your boat does not have to be expensive to cause extensive damage!
 Whatever may happen, you will be glad you purchased insurance.

 Injury due to your boat

-What are some claim examples you can file on your boat insurance?
+What are some claim examples you can file on your policy?